 Please notify us well in advance to cancel if you are unable to attend a booked appointment.
 For patients who fail to attend without notice, a fee will be charged.
 This fee is not rebateable through Medicare.

-We Bulk Bill for Pension Card, DVA Health Card and NCACCH Card holders, and all children under 16 years with a current Medicare Card Monday to Friday.
+We Bulk Bill for Pension Card, DVA Health Care Card and NCACCH Card holders, and all children under 16 years with a current Medicare Card Monday to Friday.

 We accept Eftpos, Credit Card, & Cash

-A list of fees is available on request.
 Fees vary according to the length and complexity of the consultation.